 9. Converse Chuck Taylor All Star Low Top

 BEST EVERYDAY SHOE

 No, we didn’t put Converse Chuck Taylors on here by mistake.
 The iconic sneaker is actually a favorite of weightlifters who don’t want to invest in real weightlifting shoes thanks to a slim, flat design.
 Plus, you don’t have to carry around an extra pair of shoes when you go to the gym.
 At under $50, they’re also very affordable, but we only recommend them if you don’t lift too often, or if you’re a beginner.

-High-top sneakers provide more ankle support (ideal if you’re prone to ankle sprains or breaks).
-Some high-tops, such as these Otomix shoes, double as wrestling and MMA shoes as well as lifting kicks.
+High-top wrestling shoes provide more ankle support (ideal if you’re prone to ankle sprains or breaks).
+These Otomixs double as wrestling and MMA shoes as well as lifting kicks.
 They feature a flat sole for feeling the floor while you lift and a supportive ankle that laces all the way up for a secure fit.
 Reviewers are big fans, saying the added ankle support is great for serious movements such as squats and deadlifts.

 If you want the best-of-the-best, go for Nike’s Romaleos weightlifting shoes.
 They utilize a honeycomb pattern on the sole for lightweight support, plus a flexible forefoot that bends and flexes with your feet, giving the sensation that you’re not wearing anything.
 If you’ve been lifting for a while — or want to break a plateau — high-end shoes like these are a great investment.